vivekgupte07/vivekgupte07/README.md

 For this, I am learning safe HITL-RL methods, continual learning, as well as personalization of controllers.

-In order to have robots helping us in our day-to-day tasks, we need to help them understand how to help us!
-And by us, I mean anyone, even a non-expert!
-This was something I have explored as a part of one of my graduation theses (another thesis coming soon;) -
+To incorporate robots in our day-to-day lives, we need to help them understand how to help us!
+And any person, regardless of their knowledge of robotics, should be able to comfortably instruct these robots.
+This is something I have explored as a part of one of my graduation theses (another thesis coming soon;) -
 [Human-In-The-Loop Reinforcement Learning for Robot Controllers](https://drive.google.com/drive/folders/175rNblO4qXI9Ic9CfFCiGrZqiu0czuGR?usp=share_link)